DeepRegNet/DeepReg/demos/paired_mrus_prostate/README.md

 Registering preoperative MR images to intraoperative transrectal ultrasound images has been an active research area for more than a decade.
-The multimodal image registration task assist a number of ultrasound-guided intervention and surgical procedures, such as targted biopsy and focal therapy for prostate cancer patients.
-One of the key challenges in this registration tasks is the lack of robust and effective similarity measures between the two image types.
+The multimodal image registration task assist a number of ultrasound-guided interventions and surgical procedures, such as targeted biopsy and focal therapy for prostate cancer patients.
+One of the key challenges in this registration task is the lack of robust and effective similarity measures between the two image types.
 This demo implements a weakly-supervised learning approach to learn voxel correspondence between intensity patterns between the multimodal data, driven by expert-defined anatomical landmarks, such as the prostate gland segmenation.

 ## Instruction

 - [Install DeepReg](https://deepreg.readthedocs.io/en/latest/getting_started/install.html);
 - Change current directory to the root directory of DeepReg project;
-- Run `demo_data.py` script to download example 10 folds of unpaired 3D ultrasound
-  images and the pre-trained model.
+- Run `demo_data.py` script to download 10 folds of unpaired 3D ultrasound images and the pre-trained model.

 ```bash
 python demos/paired_mrus_prostate/demo_data.py